Zabriskie Point: History

 The primary source of borate minerals gathered from Death Valley's playas is Furnace Creek Formation.
 The Formation is made up of over 5000 feet (1500 m) of mudstone, siltstone, and conglomerate.
 The borates were concentrated in these lakebeds from hot spring waters and altered rhyolite from nearby volcanic fields.

-In popular culture
+Trivia

-Zabriskie Point is also the name of a 1970 movie by Italian director Michelangelo Antonioni; its soundtrack features music by British band Pink Floyd and Jerry Garcia.
+Zabriskie Point is also the title of a 1970 movie by Italian director Michelangelo Antonioni; its soundtrack features music by British bands Pink Floyd and the Rolling Stones, Americans Jerry Garcia and Grateful Dead, among others.

 The philosopher Michel Foucault called his 1975 acid trip at Zabriskie Point the greatest experience of his life.

 This location is featured prominently on the cover of U2's album The Joshua Tree.

 This location was used to represent the surface of Mars in the 1964 film Robinson Crusoe on Mars.

 Zabriskie Point is the name of Radio Massacre International's album released in 2000.

 Zabriskie Point is a Soviet code for a location on the surface of the Moon in Omon Ra, a dystopian thriller novel by Victor Pelevin.